-Rifleman William James Proudfoot (D/25113) served in 7th Battalion Royal Ulster Rifles during World War Two.
-Born on 28th February 1884, he was the son of William Proudfoot and Bridget Mary Proudfoot (née Sheeky) of 67 Victoria Street, Govan, Lanarkshire.
+Rifleman William James Proudfoot (D/25113) served in 7th Battalion Royal Ulster Rifles during the Second World War.
+Born on 28th February 1884, he was the son of William Proudfoot and Bridget Mary Proudfoot (née Sheeky) of 67 Victoria Street, Govan, Lanarkshire, Scotland.

-In 1892 or 1893, the family moved to Belfast, Co.
-Antrim.
-On 23rd December 1905, William married Martha Boyd at St. Anne’s Cathedral, Belfast, Co.
-Antrim.
+In 1892 or 1893, the family moved to Belfast.
+On 23rd December 1905, William married Martha Boyd at St. Anne’s Cathedral, Belfast.
 The couple had 8 children, some of whom died in infancy.
 The Proudfoot family were no strangers to tragedy.

 Newtownards Road Snipers

 On 17th December 1921, William Senior and William Junior received injuries when disturbances broke out on the Newtownards Road.
-The father took a gunshot to the abdomen while his son’s leg suffered wounds.
+The father took a gunshot to the abdomen while his son sustained leg wounds.
 They received £100 and £300 compensation in July 1922.

-William died at City Hospital, Belfast, Co.
-Antrim on 3rd July 1947 aged 63 years old.
-At the time, he lived with his wife at 33 Frome Street, Belfast, Co.
-Down.
+William died at City Hospital, Belfast on 3rd July 1947 aged 63 years old.
+At the time, he lived with his wife at 33 Frome Street, Belfast.
 The Commonwealth War Graves Commission database gives his middle name as John.

 William James Proudfoot’s grave is in Section F5, Grave 216 of Dundonald Cemetery, Dundonald, Co.
 Down.
 His headstone bears the inscription: